Declawing Your Cat: A Potentially Sh***y Situation

 Content Warning: This post contains descriptions of animal cruelty that may upset some readers.
 I avoid going into great detail and only include information that is necessary to make my point, but given the topic I can’t completely avoid it.
 Please be prepared if you choose to read on.

-As someone who runs a cat business, it should be no surprise that I care a lot about cat welfare.
-Cats are really amazing creatures and, unfortunately, their wellbeing can often be secondary to our own wants.
+Cats are really amazing creatures and, unfortunately, their wellbeing is often secondary to our own wants.
 Thankfully, in many cases the needs of all involved can be balanced so cats, humans, and other animals can live together happily.

-One of the areas I am particularly passionate about is declawing cats.
-As you might assume, I am against the practice of elective declawing of cats to prevent scratching.
+One thing that doesn’t balance the needs of humans and cats is elective declawing.
 Obviously, if there is a medical indication in the cat that is a completely different situation.
+Declawing is often done to stop scratching furniture or human directed aggression (though that’s not a great idea).
 Scratching is a completely natural behavior for cats and serves a variety of purposes for the cat.
 Unfortunately, this behavior can create trouble for humans and our furniture.

 A grey and white kitten with his paws up on a couch.